thesandboxgame/sandbox-smart-contracts/packages/land-sale/README.md

 ## Getting Started

+### Overview

+- Deploy new land presale contracts on any supported network.
+- The process for initiating a new land sale requires deploying a separate smart contract for each sector using the EstateSaleWithAuth template.
+Update the existing script to deploy the contract.
+- Deploy script path:
+  `packages/deploy/deploy/1000_landsale/02_deploy_estate_sale.ts`
+- Land presale requests involve one or more sector numbers.
+Confirm details if sector numbers don’t follow the usual increment by consulting the landsale-raffle squad.
+- **NOTE**: Multiple sectors can be requested simultaneously.
+- Some lands may include additional assets as optional bundles.
+- Premium Lands will have additional steps documented once processed by the Blockchain Team.
+- The landsale team typically requests an Amoy testnet deployment 1-2 weeks before mainnet.
+- Relevant `.json` files will be provided by the landsale team.

 ### Step 1: Prepare for Deployment

 - **Receive JSON Files**: The Landsale team will provide JSON files for bundles